jmreiche/jmreiche.github.io/_posts/2022-10-25-linearly-scalable-work.md

 canonical_url: https://jesperreiche.com/linearly-scalable-work/
 ---

-Laying bricks scales linearly.
+Laying bricks scales almost linearly.
 If one guy takes 4 weeks to build a house then you can add three more for a total of four people and expect the work to be done in 1 week.
-This works across a lot of different tasks and areas, but of course not infinitely.
+This works across a lot of tasks and areas, but of course not infinitely.
 If we keep adding people then at some point they will get in each others way and the benefit will diminish.

 But for some types of work adding people **not** only does not help to have it completed faster - it actually takes **longer** to complete.

-If we need to translate a book, then up until the point where the distribution and merging of individual words takes longer and gets more complicated than the translation itself we can keep adding people and expect a benefit in terms of finishing faster.
+If we need to translate a book, then up until the point where the distribution and merging of individual words takes longer and gets more complicated than the translation itself, we can keep adding people and expect a benefit in terms of finishing faster.

 If we need to build a new motorway, then we can keep adding people and machinery to finish faster until it takes longer to deploy them, than the time it takes for them to pave any stretch of road.